Justin-Credible/cordova-plugin-yozio/README.md

 ## Get Installation Metadata

-Used get the metadata from when the application was installed as well as a flag that indicates if the current running instance is a new installation of the app.
+Used get the installation metadata from when the application was installed as well as a flag that indicates if the current running instance is a new installation of the app.

 Method Signature: